 In 1876, when the Prince of Wales visited Jaipur along with Queen Victoria, the Maharaja Ram Singh (King of Jaipur) painted all the houses of the city in Pink color.
 Pink is considered a sign of welcome and it was the reason why the Maharaja did this to show hospitality.

 Jaipur is one of the first planned cities of Modern India.
 Maharaja ‘Jai’ Singh built this city in 1727.
-It was also named after him.
+Hence the name ‘Jai’pur.
 His earlier capital was Amer (or Amber) which was 11 km from Jaipur.
 He read several books on architecture and took great interest in designing this city.

-In July 2019, Jaipur has been designated as a world heritage site by UNESCO and the city itself includes 2 more UNESCO world heritage sites: Amer Fort and Jantar Mantar.
+In July 2019, UNESCO included Jaipur in the list of world heritage sites and the city itself includes 2 more UNESCO world heritage sites: Amer Fort and Jantar Mantar.

 Jaipur is a part of the Golden triangle circuit which includes three main cities: Delhi, Agra & Jaipur.
 The tours which include these 3 destinations are also popularly known as Golden Triangle Tours.

-Here is the list of the top 10 things you need to do/ visit during your stay in Jaipur.
-The below list includes all the popular Jaipur palaces and also other famous sites.
+Here is the list of the top 10 tourist places of Jaipur/ things you must do/ during your stay in Jaipur.

 Some travellers like to explore all the forts in Jaipur.
 Some travellers prefer to leave a few, to not rush and enjoy their limited time of vacation peacefully.
 Whatever you chose, you will cherish the memories made in Jaipur for a lifetime.